shaia/BloomFilter/results/COMPETITIVE_ANALYSIS.md

 **Branch**: feature/hybrid-map-array-optimization
 **Competitor**: [willf/bloom](https://github.com/willf/bloom) - Most popular Go Bloom filter library (2.7k+ stars)

+> **Note**: The competitive benchmark code has been moved to a separate benchmarking project to keep this package focused.
+This analysis document is retained for reference and to inform optimization decisions.
+The benchmark results below were generated from a standalone comparison suite.

 ## Executive Summary

 Your library shows **significant advantages for small to medium filters** with the hybrid array mode, delivering: